Board of Trustees

 Bill Maness, Wichita - Secretary/Treasurer

 Bill was born and raised in Augusta, Kansas and attended Butler County Community College before heading off to Baylor University where he majored in football and golf.
-He is currently the President of Syndeo Outsourcing in Wichita, a Human Resource and Payroll service, and owner of BGM Sports Marketing, which has the radio broadcasting rights to the Wichita State University sports programs.
-Bill is a member of the National Association of Professional Employer Organizations (NAPEO) government affairs committee, a past president of the Leukemia and Lymphoma Society of Kansas, a member of the East Wichita Rotary and a member of Flint Hills National Golf Club in Andover.
+He is currently the CEO/Managing Partner of Syndeo Outsourcing in Wichita, a Human Resource Outsourcing and Staffing service.
+Bill is a member of the National Association of Professional Employer Organizations (NAPEO) government affairs committee, serves on the board of directors for the Employers Services Assurance Corporation (ESAC), is a past president of the Leukemia and Lymphoma Society of Kansas and a member of Flint Hills National Golf Club in Andover.

 An avid golfer and traveler who often plays courses all over the country, Bill qualified for the 2004 USGA Mid-Amateur and was an alternate for the 2008 US Senior Open.
 When asked what his goal is while serving as a KGF trustee he said, "To give back to the game that has so richly enhanced my life's esperiences.
 I look forward to serving as a member of the board and beginning the process of giving back."